apernet/hysteria-website/docs/docs/Donation.md

 - [PlayerCatboy](https://github.com/Catboy96) (Individual Donor)
 - [Nachoneko](https://nacho.lol/) - High-speed proxy service, unlock streaming/ChatGPT, full support for the Hysteria2 protocol and various clients
 - **Easton Tech** (Individual Donor) - Be the brightest spark in a dark night
+- [Nekobay](http://38.180.4.6:8080/) - Thanks to Hysteria for enabling the freedom of communication for this site
 - **Will you be next?**